nginxinc/kubernetes-ingress/examples-of-custom-resources/egress-mtls/README.md

 # Egress MTLS

-In this example, we deploy a web application, configure load balancing for it via a VirtualServer, and apply an Egress MTLS policy.
+In this example, we deploy a secure web application, configure load balancing for it via a VirtualServer, and apply an Egress MTLS policy.

 ## Prerequisites